santi-pdp/puzzle_example/README.md

-puzzle_example
+tile painting
 ==============

-example of puzzle game in HTML5 just for practice purposes
+example of tiles painting in HTML5 just to practice